 Extension of Murray's law including nonlinear mechanics of a composite artery wall

-A goal function approach is used to derive an extension of Murrays law that includes effects of nonlinear mechanics of the artery wall.
+A goal function approach is used to derive an extension of Murray’s law that includes effects of nonlinear mechanics of the artery wall.
 The artery is modeled as a thin-walled tube composed of different species of nonlinear elastic materials that deform together.
-These materials grow and remodel in a process that is governed by a target state defined by a homeostatic radius and a homeostatic material composition.
-Following Murrays original idea, this target state is defined by a principle of minimum work.
-We take this work to include that of pumping and maintaining blood, as well as maintaining the materials of the artery wall.
+These materials growth and remodel in a process that is governed by a target state defined by a homeostatic radius and a homeostatic material composition.
+Following Murray’s original idea, this target state is defined by a principle of minimum work.
+We take this work to includes that of pumping and maintaining blood, as well as maintaining the materials of the artery wall.
 The minimization is performed under a constraint imposed by mechanical equilibrium.
 We derive a condition for the existence of a cost-optimal homeostatic state.
-We also conduct parametric studies using this novel theoretical frame to investigate how the cost-optimal radius and composition of the artery wall depend on flow rate, blood pressure, and elastin content.
+We also conduct parametric studies using this novel theoretical frame to investigate how the cost-optimal radius and composition of the artery wall depends on flow rate, blood pressure and elastin content.